 While you do want to humanize yourself to your readers, you don’t want to go overboard.

-How to Prepare Yourself for Mean Comments
+Preparing for Mean Comments

 Even if you take all of those steps, you’ll probably still get some mean comments if you’re stating some strong opinions.
 Here are some ways to prepare for them.

 1. Expect Some Criticism